icinganalysis/icinganalysis.github.io/content/A Detailed Comparison of NACA-TN-779 and Mathematical Investigation of Water Droplet Trajectories.md

 Title: A Detailed Comparison of Water Drop Impingement Calculations
 Date: 2022-01-25 12:00
 Category: NACA
-tags: cylinder
+tags: cylinder, python tools

-> ###"The discrepancies are of the magnitude to be expected from ... the step by step integration"
+### _"The discrepancies are of the magnitude to be expected from ... the step by step integration"_

-##Summary
+## Summary
 Water drop impingement calculations on a cylinder from "Mathematical Investigation of Water Droplet Trajectories" [^1] and NACA-TN-779 [^2] are compared.

-##Key Points
+## Key Points
 1. There are differences in conditions in Table IV(a) of "Mathematical Investigation of Water Droplet Trajectories" compared to NACA-TN-779.
 2. When the conditions are revised to match, the comparison with NACA-TN-779 data improves.

-##Discussion
+## Discussion

-###NACA-TN-779
+### NACA-TN-779

-In NACA-TN-779, the water drop impingement on a cylinder 12 inch in diameter, with an airspeed of 200 mph, was analyzed.
+In [NACA-TN-779]({filename}NACA-TN-779.md), the water drop impingement on a cylinder 12 inch in diameter, with an airspeed of 200 mph, was analyzed.
 The altitude was not noted.
 Water drop diameters from 0.002 inch (about 8 micrometer) to 0.1 inch (about 4000 micrometer) were considered, as shown below.
 ![Swept Area](images/naca-tn-779/tn-779-area.png "Swept area cleared of drops")

 The “swept area of cleared drops” represents what fraction of the water drops in the forward projected area of the cylinder impinge on the cylinder.
 In more modern terms, this is the total water impingement efficiency, Em, of reference [^1].

-###Comparison to NACA-TN-779
+### Comparison to NACA-TN-779

 "Mathematical Investigation of Water Droplet Trajectories" includes a comparison to the NACA-TN-779 data ("Kantrovitz" [sic] in Table IV(a)). (see [^1] for an explanation of terms such as φ)